Connecting Flavor and Baryon Asymmetry via Leptogenesis in Effective Froggatt-Nielsen Theory: One-loop amplitudes for CP asymmetry calculation

 \section{One-loop amplitudes for CP asymmetry calculation}

 In this appendix, we briefly outline the calculation of the CP asymmetry discussed in Sec.~\ref{sec:boltzmann}.
-We begin by presenting the explicit expressions for the one-loop amplitudes introduced in Eq.~\eqref{eq:Mx}, corresponding to the decay processes depicted in Fig.~\ref{fig:dialepto}, given by
+We begin by presenting the explicit expressions for the one-loop amplitudes introduced in Eq.~\eqref{eq:Mtotal}, corresponding to the decay and the $2\leftrightarrow2$ flavon scattering processes depicted in Fig.~\ref{fig:dialepto}, given by

 Here, $p_1$ denotes the momentum of the incoming RHN, while $p_2$ and $p_3$ correspond to the momenta of the outgoing lepton and scalar, respectively.
-The loop momentum $q$ is carried by the internal light neutrino $\nu_i$.
-We note that $X \in {H,\phi}$ labels the scalar appearing in the final state, whereas $S \in {H,\phi}$ denotes the scalar propagating inside the loop.
-The corresponding combinations of couplings are given by,
+The loop momentum $q$ is carried by the internal fermion $L_i$.
+For the flavon scattering, $N_\beta(p_1)+\phi(p_k)\rightarrow L_\alpha(p_2)+H(p_3)$, we would evaluate these amplitude in the centre of mass frame with $s=(p_1+p_k)^2=(p_2+p_3)^2$.
+The corresponding couplings are given by,

 To evaluate the absorptive part of the one-loop amplitude, we employ the Cutkosky cutting rules, which relate the imaginary part of a loop diagram to a phase-space integral over on-shell intermediate states.
 As an illustrative example, we consider the contribution to the CP asymmetry, defined in Eq.~\eqref{eq:cutkoskyamp}, arising from the interference between the tree-level amplitude and the one-loop vertex diagram for the $N_\beta \to \nu_\alpha H$ channel.
 We first compute the corresponding imaginary part: